AI Dubbing is becoming

 The Multi-Language Adoption Gap

-Within Perso AI's data, the distribution is heavy-tailed — median 1 language, average 2.43, top 1% (n=47) at 15.
-The directional gap between median and top-decile creators is what makes multi-language adoption the expansion-revenue opportunity.
+Looking at Perso AI's data, the distribution is heavy-tailed: median 1 language, average 2.43, top 1% (n=47) at 15.
+The directional gap between median and top-decile creators points to where the expansion-revenue opportunity sits in multi-language adoption.

 - Localization budgets may be mis-aligned with use-case-specific demand.
 Within Perso AI's data, allocating dubbing budgets by market GDP overlooks vertical-language patterns — Religion shows Portuguese parity with English; Sci/Tech shows Korean weight above Spanish.